hyperledger/indy-hipe/text/indy-git-repos/README.md

 ## indy-plenum

 Contains the code for the RBFT protocol ledger that is purpose-built for the Indy Project.

+#### History

+This repository is the oldest surviving repository in the Indy Project.
+It existed before Indy joined Hyperledger.
+It has gone through several iterations but has always contained the codebase currently called Plenum.
+When the project joined Hyperledger, this repository was joined with several small upstream dependent repositories.
+They combine to create the current form.

 [GitHub Link](https://github.com/hyperledger/indy-plenum) (see the README)